Hazem Hosny

+Background

+Hazem Hosny was born in Cairo, Egypt in 1951.
+He died on 4 February 2024, at the age of 73.

 Criticism of Sisi

-Hazem Hosny has criticised the policies of Abdel Fatah al-Sisi with Mahmoud Refaat.
+Hosny criticised the policies of Abdel Fatah al-Sisi with Mahmoud Refaat.
 In January 2018 he supported Sami Anan's bid to contest Sisi in the 2018 Egyptian presidential election.

 Arrest

 Hosny was arrested without a warrant and held incommunicado in late September 2019 during the 2019 Egyptian protests.
 His legal defence team called for him to be released immediately.
-Hosny had earlier described Mohamed Ali, who earlier in September published videos accusing Sisi of corruption and calling for street protests, as playing a "positive role" and described the new protest movement as having the potential to affect the "international formula that largely determines Sisi's continued rule".
+Hosny had earlier described Mohamed Ali, who earlier in September had published a video accusing Sisi of corruption and calling for street protests, as playing a "positive role" and described the new protest movement as having the potential to affect the "international formula that largely determines Sisi's continued rule".
 Hosny argued in favour of "[stripping] Sisi of his dictatorial control of the Egyptian state".